 To get you started, we’ve put together this Ultimate Guide to Wedding Planning, which includes your entire roadmap for the lead up to your special day.

 If by the end you still have questions, you cancontact us directly and one of our qualified Wedding Planners will be able to assist you with planning your dream wedding.

 The stress-free way to planning your wedding starts…

 As Soon as You’re Engaged

-- Think about if you want hire cars and book those too if you want them.
+Think about if you want to hire cars and book those too if you want them.

 Decide where to spend your honeymoon and book it now.
 For overseas trips, you’ll need to organise passports, visas and vaccinations.
 A popular option is to set up a honeymoon registry.
 If you organise it early, you can include the information with your invitations.

 Meet with your Wedding Director to organise the finer details of your ceremony and reception.

 Confirm your ceremony details with your reception venue and the person performing your ceremony.